george-willcox/Bridge-Conventions/bridge.md

 ### Weak 2's

 - < 12 HCP
-- 6 cards in suit
+- 6 cards in Suit
 - 2 of 3 top honours or 3 of 5 top honours
 - NOT 2C
 - Responses: